ziplantil/w65c02s.h/docs/api.md

 ```c
 unsigned long w65c02s_get_cycle_count(const struct w65c02s_cpu *cpu);
 ```

+If the library has been compiled with `W65C02SCE_COARSE_CYCLE_COUNTER`, this value might not be updated between calls to `w65c02s_run_cycles` or `w65c02s_run_instructions`.

+If it hasn't, the value returned by this function reflects how many cycles have been run.
+For example, on the first reset cycle (spurious read of the PC) of a new CPU instance, this will return 0.

 * **Parameter** `cpu`: The CPU instance to run
 * **Return value**: The number of cycles run in total